EugeneDae/vscode-refresh-browser/README.md

 #### I need “force refresh”.
 What can I do?
 Keep your browsers console always open and disable caching.
 Alternative solution: use @fabiospampinatoʼs [Browser Refresh](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-browser-refresh) extension.

-## Install
+## Installation

-Click Install on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dae.vscode-refresh-browser), or run the following in the command palette:
+[Click Install on the Marketplace](https://marketplace.visualstudio.com/items?itemName=dae.vscode-refresh-browser), or run the following in the command palette:

 ```
 ext install dae.vscode-refresh-browser